 Take a tour of the Azure IoT Central UI

-This article introduces you to the Microsoft Azure IoT Central UI.
-You can use the UI to create, manage, and use an Azure IoT Central solution and its connected devices.
+This article introduces you to Azure IoT Central UI.
+You can use the UI to create, manage, and use an IoT Central application and its connected devices.

 IoT Central homepage

-The IoT Central homepage page is the place where you can learn more about the latest news and features available on IoT Central, create new applications, and see and launch your existing application.
+The IoT Central homepage page is the place to learn more about the latest news and features available on IoT Central, create new applications, and see and launch your existing applications.

 Create an application

-In the Build section you can browse the list of industry-relevant IoT Central templates to help you get started quickly, or start from scratch using a Custom app template.
+In the Build section you can browse the list of industry-relevant IoT Central templates, or start from scratch using a Custom app template.